Princess Louisa Inlet: History

 A shíshálh village known as asxwikwu was historically located at the mouth of the inlet.

-In June of 1792, George Vancouver, charting the BC Coast in a search for the Northwest Passage, explored Jervis Inlet to its end, and found the entrance to Princess Louisa Inlet but did not enter as the tide was ebbing through Malibu Rapids at the time.
+In June 1792, George Vancouver, charting the BC Coast in a search for the Northwest Passage, explored Jervis Inlet to its end, and found the entrance to Princess Louisa Inlet but did not enter as the tide was ebbing through Malibu Rapids at the time.
 In 1860, Captain George Richards surveyed and mapped Jervis and Princess Louisa Inlets, naming them and surrounding features.
 In the same year, Commander Richard Charles Mayne explored the valley at the head of the inlet hoping that it would lead to the interior of British Columbia.

 View of inlet from trappers cabin above Chatterbox Falls.

 In 1919, James F. "Mac" MacDonald purchased 45 acre of land along the inlet and donated it to the Princess Louisa International Society in 1953.
 The land was acquired by BC Parks in 1964.
 Much of the remaining land surrounding the inlet has been acquired and added to the park in the following years.
 Hamilton Island, renamed MacDonald Island, is now a part of the park as well.

 Chatterbox Falls at the head of Princess Louisa Inlet.

 In 1940, Herman Caspar, who was rumored to have homesteaded at the entrance of the inlet, sold the land to Thomas F. Hamilton for $500.
 Casper was a squatter and had no legal right to the land.
 Hamilton, an American aviation executive, did buy all the land surrounding Princess Louisa Inlet with the intent on developing it with a series of themed luxury resorts to cater to visiting yachtsmen and Hollywood celebrities.
 However, only one resort was built at the entrance of the inlet, the Malibu Club which was named after Hamilton's yacht, the Malibu.
 In 1950, the resort was closed and abandoned due to a polio outbreak and quarantine.
 The property was later sold to Young Life in 1953 and has since operated it as a non-denominational Christian summer camp for teenagers.